 What is grayscale coloring?

 Most coloring books have black-and-white line drawings where you fill the white space with color.
-Grayscale coloring books are done in shades of gray.
+Grayscale coloring books for adults are done in shades of gray.
 Instead of white space, you have tones.
 They may look like a black-and white-photo, or black-and-white TV, if you remember those.
 The shades of the grayscale coloring pages go from white to black.
 The idea is similar to doing an underpainting in traditional oil painting.

 Artists can use grayscale coloring pages to get very realistic effects.
 In traditional Western painting, realism is attained through tonal relationships.
 Objects closer to use may appear darker, and farther objects fade into the distance.
 You can instantly perceive space with tones alone.
 If you studied art, you were probably asked to paint or draw grayscale tonal studies.
 Grayscale is a great way to understand how paintings work to express space.